jlzhang001/lsst_firefly/README.md

     ```
     python.exe= "/path/to/python /home/user_name/lsst/backend/dispatcher.py"
     ```
-    - If `fftools/` directory does not exists in `$CATALINA_HOME/webapps/`, you can start the tomcat service and visit `localhost:8080/fftools` or manually unzip the war file into `fftools/`.
+    - If `fftools/` directory does not exists in `$CATALINA_HOME/webapps/`, you can start the tomcat service first and visit `localhost:8080/fftools` or manually unzip the war file into `$CATALINA_HOME/webapps/fftools/`.
     - Look at [this documentation][14] from Firefly if you want to change how firefly handles FITS files.

+Now you can start the server.

 ## Start and Stop